getporter/porter/docs/content/cli/storage_migrate.md

 ---
 ## porter storage migrate

-Migrate active storage account
+Migrate data from an older version of Porter

 ### Synopsis

-Migrate the data in the active storage account to the schema used by this version of Porter.

-Always back up Porter's data before performing a migration.
-Instructions for backing up are at https://porter.sh/storage-migrate.
+Copies data from a source storage account defined in Porter's config file into a destination storage account.

+This upgrades the data to the current storage schema, and does not change the data stored in the source account.

 ```
-porter storage migrate [flags]
+porter storage migrate --src OLD_ACCOUNT --dest NEW_ACCOUNT [flags]
 ```

 ### Options

 ```
+  -d, --dest string   Name of the destination storage account defined in your Porter config file
   -h, --help          help for migrate
+  -s, --src string    Name of the source storage account defined in your Porter config file
 ```

 ### Options inherited from parent commands